First Line Manager Training Course

 These skills are vitally important so that new managers are up to speed quickly and are able to achieve the results, goals and outcomes expected as quickly as possible.
 First line managers need to have effective organisational, people and process skills in place and on this course they will learn the skills and techniques necessary to excel!

-This is a comprehensive two-day management development training programme.
+This is a comprehensive two-day first line manager training course.
 The first day provides an introduction to people management covering all of the key skills and the second day introduces further techniques and skills for becoming a more effective manager once the key management basics covered in day one are in place.

 Many first line managers feel they are under pressure from all sides – their more senior managers sometimes put them under pressure, their customers put them under pressure and even their own team members can put them under pressure.
 In addition first line managers have often not been trained in the arts of leadership and management.
 Indeed they are often ‘thrown in at the deep end’ when it comes to taking up their first management role.